leangjia/blender_docs/manual/modeling/meshes/selecting/introduction.rst

 By holding :kbd:`Shift-LMB` when selecting a selection mode, you can enable multiple *Selection Modes* at once.
-This allows you to quickly select Vertices/Edges/Faces, without first having to switch modes.
+This allows you to quickly select vertices, edges, or faces, without first having to switch mode.

 .. _fig-mesh-select-intro-selection-modes: